timcassell/ProtoPromise/README.md

 Almost all calls are asynchronous.
 This means that calling `promise.Then` will never call the delegate before the method returns, even if the promise is already settled.
 The same goes for `deferred.Resolve/Reject/Cancel/Progress`.
 Invoking those methods will not call attached progress or resolve/reject/cancel listeners before the method returns.
 Callbacks will be invoked later, the next time `Promise.Manager.HandleCompletes(AndProgress)` is called, which happens automatically every frame if you're in Unity.
 The exception to this rule is `Retain/Release`.
 If you release the promise and it is already settled, then it will be put back in the pool (if pooling is enabled) and will no longer be in a usable state.
 That's why you must always clear your references.

+### Understanding Then

+There are 144 overloads for the `Then` method (72 for `Promise` and another 72 for `Promise<T>`).
+Rather than trying to remember all 144 overloads, it's easier to remember these rules:

+- `Then` must always be given at least 1 delegate.
+- The first delegate is `onResolved`.
+- `onResolved` will be invoked if the promise is resolved.
+- If the promise provides a value (`Promise<T>`), onResolved may take that value as an argument.
+- If a capture value is provided to `onResolved`, the capture value must be the first argument to `Then` and the first argument to `onResolved`

+- A second delegate is optional.
+If it is provided, it is `onRejected`.
+- If `onRejected` does not accept any arguments, it will be invoked if the promise is rejected for any reason.
+- If `onRejected` accepts an argument without a capture value, it will be invoked if the promise is rejected with a reason that is convertible to that argument's type.
+- If a capture value is provided to `onRejected`, it must come after `onResolved` and before `onRejected` in the `Then` arguments, and it must be the first argument to `onRejected`.
+- If a capture value is provided to `onRejected` and that is the only argument `onRejected` accepts, it will be invoked if the promise is rejected for any reason.
+- If a capture value is provided to `onRejected` and `onRejected` accepts another argument, it will be invoked if the promise is rejected with a reason that is convertible to the second argument's type.

+- If `onResolved` does not return a value, or it returns a non-value `Promise`:
+    - the returned promise will be a non-value `Promise`.
+    - `onRejected` must not return a value, or it must return a non-value `Promise`.
+- If `onResolved` returns a value, or it returns a `Promise<T>`:
+    - the returned promise will be a `Promise<T>` of the type of that value (or the same type of promise).
+    - `onRejected` must return a value of the same type, or a `Promise<T>` of the same type.

+- If either `onResolved` or `onRejected` return a promise, the promise returned from `Then` will adopt the state of that promise (waits until it completes).
+- If either `onResolved` or `onRejected` throws an `Exception`, the returned promise will be rejected with that exception, unless that exception is one of the [Special Exceptions](#special-exceptions).

+You may realize that `Catch(onRejected)` also works just like `onRejected` in `Then`.
+There is, however, one key difference: with `Then(onResolved, onRejected)`, only one of the callbacks will ever be invoked.
+With `Then(onResolved).Catch(onRejected)`, both callbacks can be invoked if `onResolved` throws.

+### Complete and Finally

+`Complete` adds an `onComplete` delegate that will be invoked if/when the promise is resolved or rejected.
+This is logically equivalent to Then(onComplete, onComplete), but more efficient.
+If the promise is rejected, that rejection will be caught and handled, and the returned promise will be resolved with the same rules as `onRejected` in [Understanding Then](#understanding-then).

+`Finally` adds an `onFinally` delegate that will be invoked when the promise is resolved, rejected, or canceled.
+Unlike `Complete`, if the promise is rejected, that rejection will _not_ be handled by the finally callback.
+That way it works just like finally clauses in normal synchronous code. `Finally`, therefore, should be used to clean up resources, like `IDisposable`s.

 ### Unity Yield Instructions and Coroutines

 If you are using coroutines, you can easily convert a promise to a yield instruction via `promise.ToYieldInstruction()` which you can yield return to wait until the promise has settled.
 You can also convert any yield instruction (including coroutines themselves) to a promise via `PromiseYielder.WaitFor(yieldInstruction)`.
-This will wait until the yieldInstruction has completed and yield the same instruction to a resolve handler.
+This will wait until the yieldInstruction has completed and provide the same instruction to an onResolved callback.
 ```cs
 public Promise<Texture2D> DownloadTexture(string url)
 {